nxp-imx/imx-smw/Documentations/user_guide/user_guide.md

 ```

 #### 3.2.3.2.
 NVM Daemon
-The ELE Non-Volatile Memory (NVM) daemon used to store all presistent objects is
+The ELE Non-Volatile Memory (NVM) daemon used to store all persistent objects is
 built with the same command as the [ELE Library](#3231-ele-library).
 The NVM Daemon is a linux service that must be started before loading the SMW Library.